eigerco/solana-spec/gossip-protocol-spec.md

 | `serve_repair` | [`SocketAddr`](#socketaddr) | 10 or 22 | address for sending repair requests |
 | `wallclock` | `u64` | 8 | wallclock of the node that generated that message |
 | `shred_version` | `u16` | 2 | the shred version node has been configured to use |

-\* _size of the address field is 10 bytes for IPv4 address and 22 bytes for IPv6 address_

 ##### SocketAddr
 An enum which can be either V4 or V6 socket address.